NeuralEnsemble/pype9/README.md

 PyPe9
 ========

-"PYthon PipelinEs for NineML (PyPe9)" is a collection of software pipelines written in Python to read and simulate networks of neuronal models described in NineML (http://nineml.net) in both Neuron and NEST simulators.
+"PYthon PipelinEs for 9ml (PyPe9)" is a collection of software pipelines written in Python to read and simulate networks of neuronal models described in NineML (http://nineml.net) in both Neuron and NEST simulators.